saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![In the migration monitoring window, a status of Log shipping in progress is highlighted.](media/dms-migration-wizard-status-log-files-uploading.png "Migration status")

-You can leave Azure Portal browser window open and come back to check that migration is complete.
+You can leave the Azure Portal browser window open and come back to check that migration is complete.
 This is a perfect time for a break.

 ### Task 7: Perform migration cutover

 Since you performed an "online data migration," the migration wizard continuously monitors the SMB network share for newly added log backup files.
 Online migrations enable any updates on the source database to be captured until you initiate the cutover to the SQL MI database.
 In this task, you add a record to one of the database tables, backup the logs, and complete the migration of the `WideWorldImporters` database by cutting over to the SQL MI database.

-1. In the Azure portal's migration status window, select **WideWorldImporters** under database name to view further details about the database migration.
+1. In the Azure portal's migration status window, select **WideWorldImporters** under Database name to view further details about the database migration.

    ![The WideWorldImporters database name is highlighted in the migration status window.](media/dms-migration-wizard-database-name.png "Migration status")